Alone-bat/Xtermed/README.md

 - `massreact`: Reacts to past messages.
 Usage: `{prefix}MASSREACT <amount> <emoji>`.
 - `repeat`: Repeats your message multiple times.
 Usage: `{prefix}REPEAT <AMOUNT> <MESSAGE>`.

-Feel free to explore and utilize these commands to enhance your server experience with **Bot Name**.
+Feel free to explore and utilize these commands to enhance your server experience with **XTERMED**.
 If you have any questions or need assistance, please refer to the bot's documentation or reach out to the support team.
 Enjoy using **XTERMED**!
 ## DISCLAIMER
 The automation of User Discord accounts also known as self-bots is a violation of Discord Terms of Service {prefix} Community guidelines and will result in your account(s) being terminated.
 Discretion is adviced.
 I will not be responsible for your actions.
 Read about Discord Terms Of service and Community Guidelines